 \section{Abstract}

 We propose a theoretically-efficient and practical parallel batch-dynamic data structure for the closest pair problem.
-Our solution is based on a serial dynamic closest pair data structure by Golin et al. [SIAM J.\ on Computing, 1998], and supports batches of insertions and deletions in parallel.
-For a data set of size $n$, our data structure supports a batch of insertions or deletions of size $m$ in $O(m\log (1+(n+m)/m))$ expected work and $O(\log (n+m)\log^*(n+m))$ depth with high probability, and takes linear space.
-The key techniques for achieving these bounds are a new work-efficient parallel batch-dynamic binary heap, and careful management of the computation across multiple points to minimize work and depth.
+Our solution is based on a serial dynamic closest pair data structure by Golin et al., and supports batches of insertions and deletions in parallel.
+For a data set of size $n$, our data structure supports a batch of insertions or deletions of size $m$ in $O(m(1+\log ((n+m)/m)))$ expected work and $O(\log (n+m)\log^*(n+m))$ depth with high probability, and takes linear space.
+The key techniques for achieving these bounds are a new work-efficient parallel batch-dynamic binary heap, and careful management of the computation across sets of points to minimize work and depth.

 We provide an optimized multicore implementation of our data structure using dynamic hash tables, parallel heaps, and dynamic $k$-d trees.
 Our experiments on a variety of synthetic and real-world data sets show that it achieves a parallel speedup of up to 38.57x (15.10x on average) on 48 cores with hyper-threading.
-In addition, we also implement and compare four parallel algorithms for static closest pair problem, for which no practical implementations exist in the literature.
-On 48 cores with hyper-threading, the algorithms achieve up to 51.45x (29.42x on average) speedup, and Rabin's algorithm performs the best on average.
-Comparing our dynamic algorithm to the fastest static algorithm, we find that it is advantageous to use the dynamic algorithm for batch sizes of up to 70\% of the data set.
-As far as we know, our work is the first to experimentally evaluate parallel algorithms for the closest pair problem, in both the static and the dynamic settings.
+In addition, we also implement and compare four parallel algorithms for static closest pair problem, for which we are not aware of any existing practical implementations.
+On 48 cores with hyper-threading, the static algorithms achieve up to 51.45x (29.42x on average) speedup, and Rabin's algorithm performs the best on average.
+Comparing our dynamic algorithm to the fastest static algorithm, we find that it is advantageous to use the dynamic algorithm for batch sizes of up to 20\% of the data set.
+As far as we know, our work is the first to experimentally evaluate parallel closest pair algorithms, in both the static and the dynamic settings.